P-259 P-8A Aircraft Apron Expansion

 April 2014 – June 2018 (design) / June 2017 – December 2018 (PCAS)

-When a station receives eight new P-8A Poisedons, some infrastructure improvements will be necessary.
+When a station receives six new P-8A Poseidons, some infrastructure improvements will be necessary.

 Our team helped the navy when they assigned six new P-8A Poseidon aircraft to Naval Air Station Whidbey Island.
 Naturally, this required some infrastructure improvements to accommodate the aircraft.
 The improvements included an expanded aircraft parking apron, relocated and updated Liquid Oxygen (LOX) Facility to support the P-8A and remaining P3 aircraft, relocated Sonobuoy Storage Building, new ground support equipment building/shop, and a state-of-the-art Corrosion Control Aircraft Rinse Rack to increase the useful life of the aircraft.